 In Conclusion

 Now that you’re well-familiar with the data engineer interview questions and the most important things to remember about the interview process itself, you should be much more confident in your interview preparation for that position.
 If you’re eager to explore more data engineer interview questions, follow the link to our all-comprising article Data Science Interview Questions.
 However, if you feel that you lack some of the essential skills required for the job, check out the complete Data Science Program.
 In case you aren’t sure if you want to turn your interest in data science into a full-fledged career, we also offer a free preview version of the Data Science Program.
-You’ll receive 12 hours of beginner to advanced content for free.
+You’ll receive every 2 sections of our beginner to advanced courses for free.
 It’s a great way to see if the program is right for you.